core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 (IoT) deployments.
 To achieve this a cipher suite offering encryption is required.
 Without encryption, home deployments typically leak privacy sensitive information.
-NIST requires encryption of all traffic inside enterprise networks following zero trust priciples {{NIST-ZT}}.
+NIST requires encryption of all traffic inside enterprise networks following zero trust principles {{NIST-ZT}}.
 The CoAP NoSec mode is therefore not appropriate for enterprises or home deployments.

 The assumption in this document is that a security protocol providing the four